arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 #### Portenta UWB Shield Library

-If you plan to use the Arduino Stella with a Portenta UWB Shield for two-way ranging experiments, you'll also need the [`ardUWBSr150` library](https://github.com/arduino-libraries/ardUWBSr150) for the Portenta UWB Shield.
+If you plan to use the Arduino Stella with a Portenta UWB Shield for two-way ranging, you'll also need the [`ardUWBSr150` library](https://github.com/arduino-libraries/ardUWBSr150) for the Portenta UWB Shield.
 This library is specifically designed for the DCU150 module used in the shield.

 ***The [Arduino Renesas Portenta Boards core](https://github.com/arduino/ArduinoCore-renesas) is required to work with the Portenta C33 board that hosts the UWB Shield.***